geoffhendrey/cop-examples/example/knowledge-store-investigation/README.md

 Our goal in this example is to provide step-by-step insructions for creating a solution that contains a knowledge Type definiton for a network/malware security investigation.

-Once the `investigation` Type is created and pushed to the platform, we will learn how we can include investigation objects in solutions, as well as CRUD them with REST APIs.
+You will learn:
+1. How a solution package is structured
+2. How to define a new Type of knowledge
+3. How to push your solution
+4. How to query for your Type, and actual knowledge objects
+5. How to apply access control to your knowledge model

 The `package` folder contains the solution structure.
 ```text

 ├── README.md